talam1992/Numpy_ML/README.md

 # Numpy_ML

+## @Author: Timothy Lam

-Learning the basic on Machine Learning
+Learning the basic of Numpy in Machine Learning